JackCX777/brute_force/README.md

 If you prefer GUI mode:
 Run the brute_force_GUI or brute_force_GUI_portable file required to your operation system.
+If you don' have them, you can run program with console.
+If you closed the terminal after installation, open it again from the program folder and apply command:
+$ source venv/bin/activate
+After it you can launch the program by following command:
+$ python3 gui_tk.py
 Interface description:
 Protocol - protocol used by target server, http or https e.g.
 Node - servers network address, yandex.ru e.g.